ramkumar-g-22/ask-me-app/README.md

  * The email and password should not be null, empty.
  * The email and password is verified with registered users.

+#### Feature 4: Remove user by Admin.
+ * UserManagerTeam can remove the user from the user list.